 Early Life

-Randa Lynn Williams, née Duncan, was born in 1961 to Barbara Ann and Dan Duncan in Houston, Texas.
-Her father, Dan Duncan, was the co-founder of Enterprise Products, a major player in the oil and gas industry.
-She grew up in Houston and attended local schools.
+Randa Lynn Duncan was born in 1962 to Barbara Ann and Dan Duncan in Houston, Texas.
+Her father, Dan Duncan, co-founded Enterprise Products Partners, a significant player in the energy sector.
+She grew up in Houston, attended local schools, and was immersed in the world of business from a young age.

 Rise to Success